oomamontov/grace/README.md

 A flexible and extensible Go library for organizing graceful shutdown and managing the lifecycle of services and background tasks.

+> [!WARNING]
+> This is a **work-in-progress** project!
+This library is not production-ready and is actively under development.
+**No backward compatibility** guarantees are provided — APIs, behavior, and even the project structure may change at any time without notice.
+Use at your own risk!

 ## Features

 - **Layered initialization and shutdown:**